For context on how my brain works, see Working with an AuDHD Brain.

 Taskd: Sync Server

 If you use taskwarrior on multiple machines (laptop, desktop, server), you want synchronization.
-That’s what taskd is for — the official taskwarrior sync server.
+That’s what taskd is for: the official taskwarrior sync server.
+Self-hosted, so the data never leaves infrastructure I control.

 Why Taskd?